highperformancecoder/minsky/Readme.md

 - [File Structure](File Structure.md) for an overview of folders and files
 - [Architecture](Architecture.md) for an overview of the app and DAG engine
+- [Minsky Schema](gihubdocs/schema.md) describes the schema of the Minsky .mky model files

 ## Getting Started